Polar Bear

 Sold, please inquire as to the availability of similar items.

 In 1793, after the French Revolution, the former royal garden and collection became the Botanical Garden and the National Museum of Natural History.
 A zoo linked with the museum was also established, replacing the royal menagerie at Versailles.
 Until then, people had seen animals in traveling shows, where they were exhibited as curiosities.
 Traveling menageries were soon banned in Paris, ensuring a steady stream of visitors to the new zoo.
-The eminent naturalists La Cépède and Cuvier compiled a catalog of the animals in the zoo in 1801.
+The eminent naturalists La Cépède, Cuvier and Geoffroy compiled a catalog of the animals in the zoo in 1801.
 Nicolas Maréchal, the museum's painter, documented the animals of the new zoo in watercolor paintings on vellum.

 Reflecting the post-Revolution political mores the personnel associated with this project are referred to as "citoyens" (citizens).
 The print is dedicated to "Citizen Faujas-St. Pond, Professor of Geology at the National Museum of Natural History, Inspector of Mines of France, etc., by Citizen Miger."
 (Dedication in French reads: "Dédié au Citoyen Faujas - St. pond; Professeur de Géologie au Muséum National d'histoire Naturelle, Inspecteur des Mines de France &c, par le Citoyen Miger.")